Is there any connection between Parkinson's and drug abuse, or multiple sclerosis and drug abuse?

-There is no known connection between drug abuse and either Parkinson's disease (PD) or Multiple Sclerosis (MS).
+There is no known connection between drug abuse and either Parkinson's disease (PD) or multiple sclerosis (MS).
 There was a particular illegal opiate-like intravenous drug used in the 1980's, which caused an irreversible condition that looked like PD, but that has not appeared again.
-As for the question about MS, I have seen patients with both PD and MS but this is a rare occurrence.
-There is no known link between the two disease or drug abuse and the development of either disease.
+As for the question about MS, I have seen patients with both PD and MS, but this is a rare occurrence.
+There is no known link between the two diseases or drug abuse and the development of either disease.

 Video Q&As with Dr. Joseph Friedman

 Is loss of bladder control a side effect of Parkinson's?
 We have tried all the bladder medications with little success.
 Is there anything that can be done?